-SECTION 3 Your prescription drugs on the plan's "Drug List" are covered by the Medicare Part D portion of your benefit

-Section 3.1 The "Drug List" tells which Part D prescription drugs are covered
+SECTION 3 Your drugs need to be on the plan's "Drug List" Section 3.1 The "Drug List" tells which Part D drugs are covered

 The plan has a Formulary (List of Covered Drugs).
 In this Evidence of Coverage, we call it the "Drug List" for short.